The Weakly Special Conjecture contradicts orbifold Mordell, and hence the abc conjecture: Introduction

 \begin{definition} We say that the fibre $X_s$ is \emph{inf-multiple} if $\inf\{a_1,\ldots,a_n\} \geq 2$.
 We refer to this infimum as the \emph{inf-multiplicity} of the fibre.
 We say that the fibre $X_s$ is \emph{divisible} if $\gcd\{a_1,\ldots,a_n\} \geq 2$.
 We refer to this integer as the \emph{gcd-multiplicity} of the fibre. \end{definition}

 Obviously, the gcd-multiplicity divides the inf-multiplicity.
 Moreover, the inf-multiplicity and gcd-multiplicity coincide if $X\to S$ is a family of abelian varieties or rationally connected varieties in characteristic zero (see \cite[Remarque~1.3]{Ca05}).
 However, by the main result of \cite{Winters}, there exist families of higher genus curves with non-divisible inf-multiple fibres; explicit examples of such families over $\mathbb{P}^1_{\mathbb{C}}$ are constructed in \cite[Th\'eor\`eme~5.1]{Ca05} and \cite{Stoppino}.
-We note that the motivation for constructing such families was similar to the present one: the Orbifold Mordell Conjecture implies in these examples the non-density of rational points on certain simply connected surfaces of general type fibered over $\mathbb{P}^1$ with specific inf-multiple, but no gcd-multiple, fibres.
+We note that the motivation for constructing such families was similar to the present one: the Orbifold Mordell Conjecture implies in these examples the non-density of rational points on certain simply connected surfaces of general type fibred over $\mathbb{P}^1$ with specific inf-multiple, but no gcd-multiple, fibres.

-We prove Theorem \ref{thm:ws_contradicts_abc} by showing that there exists a threefold fibered in Enriques surfaces over the projective line with an inf-multiple, but non-divisible fibre.
+We prove Theorem \ref{thm:ws_contradicts_abc} by showing that there exists a threefold fibred in Enriques surfaces over the projective line with an inf-multiple, but non-divisible fibre.
 The construction of this threefold relies on a subtle example due to Lafon \cite{Lafon} of an Enriques surface over $\mathbb{Q}(t)$ with no $\mathbb{C}\laurent{t}$-point (see Section~\ref{section:lafon}).
 We note that this Enriques surface is given by explicit equations which first appeared in~\cite{CTSSD}.
-Lafon's motivation came from an old question of Serre (in a letter to Grothendieck \cite[p.~152]{GS}): If $X$ is a smooth projective variety over the function field~$K$ of a complex curve $S$ with $\mathrm{H}^i(X,\mathcal{O}_X) = 0$ for all $i>0$, does $X$ necessarily have a $K$\nobreakdash-point?
+Lafon's motivation for constructing such an Enriques surface came from an old question of Serre (in a letter to Grothendieck \cite[p.~152]{GS}): If $X$ is a smooth projective variety over the function field $K$ of a complex curve $S$ with $\mathrm{H}^i(X,\mathcal{O}_X) = 0$ for all $i>0$, does $X$ necessarily have a $K$-point?
 Although Serre's question was first answered negatively by \cite{Graberetal}, Lafon's Enriques surface was the first explicit counterexample to Serre's question.

 Lafon's main result implies that the threefolds we obtain have precisely one inf-multiple fibre, which is of inf-multiplicity two.
 Then, by either appealing to the fact that Enriques surfaces over $\mathbb{C}\laurent{t}$ have index one (see e.g.~\cite[Theorem~1]{ELW}) or an explicit computation which shows that there is a component of multiplicity three, we can deduce that it has no divisible fibres; see Theorem \ref{thm:lafon}.
 As a consequence, we obtain the following result: